rjweise/rjweise.github.io/_posts/2018-10-18-Puckpossessed1.md

 Here is a [link](https://public.tableau.com/views/PUCKPOSSESSED1/PUCKPOSSESSEDNR1?:embed=y&:display_count=yes) to the interactive Tableau visual, where you can change the team to update the graphs to their stats.
 You can also save the visal as a pdf or image.

-If you have a ny feedback, please connect with me on Twitter! @rjweise
+If you have any feedback, please connect with me on Twitter! @rjweise